MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/New-MgGroupRejectedSenderByRef.md

 Make sure you don't specify the same user or group in the rejected senders and accepted senders lists, otherwise you'll get an error.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaGroupRejectedSenderByRef](/powershell/module/Microsoft.Graph.Beta.Groups/New-MgBetaGroupRejectedSenderByRef?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)